 Kraft is a modern yet powerful web UI kit built using the Bootstrap 4 framework.
 It features over 150 unique and amazing designed user interface blocks grouped, named, and layered into 15+ categories.
 This UI kit is very easy to customize and modify as per your branding requirements.

 So there you have it.
 By now you must have a pretty good idea of what a design system is.
 Stay tuned for more informative blog posts.
 Write to us at email@example.com if you’ve got any questions, suggestions, or anything else!
-Oh and, if you’re looking for a Bootstrap admin template, do check us out!
+Oh and, if you’re looking for a Bootstrap admin dashboard, do check us out!